tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 9 iOS App Design/step_by_step.md

 - Create an `IBOutlet` from my Qestion label as well as my progress view. inside the `UIViewController`
   - name the Question label `questionLabel`
   - name the Progress view `progressView`
 - Do the same for the true and false buttons.
-Named them `trueButton` and `falseButton`.
+Name them `trueButton` and `falseButton`.
 - Add IBAction when eiher the true or false button gets pressed.
   - Add the true button and false buttons, name it `answerButtonPressed`.